-1. Review the information in our Setting Up Remote Log Streaming (/guides/streaming-logs/setting-up-remote-log-streaming) guide.

-2. Click the FTP image.
+- 1. Review the information in our Setting Up Remote Log Streaming (/guides/streaming-logs/setting-up-remote-log-streaming) guide. - 2.
+Click the FTP image.
 The Create a File Transfer Protocol (FTP) endpoint page appears.

-Transfer Protocol (FTP) et the basics in our FTP logging endpoint documentation. endpoint CONDITION This will happen all the time unless you Attach a condition Name My FTP endpoint ★ Required The name of your endpoint, such as My Endpoint .
+Create a File Transfer Protocol (FTP) endpoint Learn the basics in our FTP logging endpoint documentation.
+CONDITION This will happen all the time unless you Attach a condition Name My FTP endpoint Required The name of your endpoint, such as My Endpoint.
 Log format %h %l %u %t "%r" %>s %b An Apache-style string or VCL variables to use for log formatting (the Apache Common Log format string appears by default).
 See Fastly's log files docs, Varnish's descriptions of VCL variables, and Fastly's available VCL variables for more info.
 Timestamp format %Y-%m-%dT%H:%M:%S.000 The timestamp format on log files.
 The default is a strftime compatible string.
 Address : 21 Required The hostname (or IP address) and port of the FTP server to deliver logs to.
 For example, logging.example.com .
-Path / ★ Required The path to the directory where logs are to be delivered.
-For example, /fastly-logs.
-User ★ Required The username for the server.
+Path / Required The path to the directory where logs are to be delivered.
+For example, /fastly-logs .
+User Required The username for the server.
 For anonymous access, use the username anonymous .
+Password ★ Required
-Password Required The password for the server.
-For anonymous access, use the email address as the password.
-PGP public key

-A PGP Public Key that Fastly will use to encrypt your log files before writing them to disk.
-You will only be able to read the contents by decrypting them with your private key.
-The PGP key should be in PEM (Privacy Enhanced Mail) format.
-Period 3600 Required This manages how frequently in seconds to rotate your log files.
-Use numbers only in this field.
+- the server.
+For anonymous access, use s as the password.
+PGP public key files before writing read the contents that Fastly will use to encrypt your log them to disk.
+You will only be able to by decrypting them with your private key. uld be in PEM (Privacy Enhanced Mail) Period 3600 Required w frequently in seconds to rotate your log s only in this field.

 - 3. Fill out the Create a File Transfer Protocol (FTP) endpoint fields as follows: - In the Name field, type a human-readable name for the endpoint. - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default. - In the Timestamp format field, optionally type a timestamp format for log files.
 The default is an strftime compatible string.
 Our guide on changing where log files are written (/guides/streaming-logs/changing-where-log-files-are-written) provides more information. - In the Address field, type the hostname or IP address of the FTP server.
 In the port field, type the port number you're using for FTP (the default is 21). - In the Path field, optionally type the path to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the root path.
 Our guide on changing where log files are written (/guides/streaming-logs/changing-where-log-files-are-written) provides more information. - In the User field, type the username used to authenticate to the FTP server.
 For anonymous access, use the username anonymous. - In the Password field, type the password used to authenticate to the FTP server.
 For anonymous access, use an email address as the password. - In the PGP public key field, optionally type a PGP public key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
 The PGP key should be in PEM (Privacy-Enhanced Mail) format (https://en.wikipedia.org/wiki/Privacy- enhanced Electronic Mail).
-See our guide on log encryption (/guides/streaminglogs/encrypting-logs) for more information.
+See our guide on log encryption (/guides/streaming- logs/encrypting-logs) for more information.